 Why a Dash Cam is a Modern Driving Necessity

 Think of a dash cam as your personal black box.
 Its primary job is to record everything that happens on the road, but its benefits extend far beyond that.
 In the event of an accident, the footage is invaluable for insurance claims and legal disputes, clearly showing who was at fault.
 It’s a powerful deterrent against road rage incidents and “crash-for-cash” scams.
-Furthermore, with features like parking mode, a good dash cam can even stand guard over your vehicle while you’re away.
+With features like parking mode, a good dash cam can even stand guard over your vehicle while you’re away.
+For complete automotive dash library on this site.

 As my colleague at Welmb, automotive tech specialist Alex Carver, often says, “The best time to install a dash cam was yesterday.
 The second-best time is now.
 It’s an investment that pays for itself the first time you need it.”